Inside Verizon Innovative Learning

 Because of Verizon Innovative Learning, 76% of participating teachers report enhanced student engagement, 58% of students are more proficient in STEM, and 54% of students are more engaged in school.
 Verizon Innovative Learning is a force for change.

-“Think about walking into a school, and there’s a whole laboratory that is Verizon-enabled,” says Kirk.
+“Think about walking into a school, and there’s a whole laboratory that is enabled by Verizon Innovative Learning,” says Kirk.
 “Think about under-served kids being able to use IoT, artificial intelligence and 3D design to actually solve societal problems.
 To create solutions.
 To be entrepreneurs.
 To be makers.
 We want these children to have every conceivable opportunity to be successful and make a positive impact on the world.”

 Building a brighter future